Survey of 4,000 C-suite executives by IBM shows 71% see the shift towards more social collaboration

 - 71% if CIOs see communication moving towards more social/digital collaboration

 - 55% of CHROs forsee increasing organisational openness

 Interestingly, in 2013 only 34% of organisations have an in-depth understanding of their customers, and they expect this number to rocket to 78% by 2017

-Showing the opportunity for customer insights, the 2013 survey shows that only 1 in 5 organisations has the capacity to use Big Data.
+Showing the opportunity for customer insights, the 2013 survey shows that only 1 in 5 organisations have the capacity to use Big Data.

-These facts and more can be found in the an infographic shown below – click to enlarge.
+These facts and more can be found in the infographic shown below.

 UPDATE: The full survey can be downloaded from the IBM site.